biblibre/koha-plugin-theme-intranet-lsd/README.md

 Some psychotic CSS rules for intranet interface.

+Its main purpose is to create on a test/dev server an explicit visual difference with production server

 ## Packaging

 To create KPZ archive from git repository, run the following command: